-Research interests include postcolonial studies, gender and sexuality studies, urban studies, and globalization.
+Research: postcolonial studies, gender and sexuality studies, urban studies, and globalization

 - “Creating a Locational Counterpublic: Manushi and the Articulation of Human Rights and Sexuality from Delhi, India.”
-Forthcoming in Signs: Journal of Women in Culture and Society 42.1 (Autumn 2016), 25 pages.
+Forthcoming in Signs: Journal of Women in Culture and Society 42.1 (July 2016), 25 pages.